 - Add a little lemon juice and/or sugar if needed.

-- In the picture above, instead of a totally frozen fruit dessert, I used a 28 oz can of sliced peaches with its juice, 1/3 can frozen peach concentrate (to increase peach flavor), 1 cup frozen raspberries and 1 tbsp. lime juice.
+- In the picture above, instead of a totally frozen fruit dessert, I used a 28 ounce can of sliced peaches with its juice, ⅓ can frozen peach concentrate (to increase peach flavor), 1 cup frozen raspberries and 1 tablespoon lime juice.
 Delicious and pretty.

 - The leftovers, served the next day, were totally red.
 The peaches had taken on the red color.
 So, for color contrast, make just before serving.
 The leftovers, heated in the microwave, tasted just as good, though.